 Up close with photography on National Geographic

-As Subhojit says it: ”- Focus close on details, get to know the location the subject is in, and try to have your own close encounter.
+As Subhojit is saying it: ”- Focus close on details, get to know the location the subject is in, and try to have your own close encounter.
 Explore the soul of the subject in their very own environment.
 Make sure you are including in your caption information about the person, place, animal or item we are looking at and how you got close to this subject”, he says.

 ”I was simply amazed by the look of this elderly man which crossed by me in the Ghodapdeo area of Mumbai, India.
 His eyes were very light and was looking down while he was walking on one of the main streets of Ghodapdeo.
 An area that mainly consists of the labor class population and where a wide range of industrial units and individual factories are scattered all over the neighborhood”

 There are essentially four approaches that can be taken in photographic portraiture, which are the constructionist, environmental, candid and creative approach.
 Each has been used over time for different reasons be they technical, artistic or cultural.
 The constructionist approach is when the photographer in their portraiture constructs an idea around the portrait like a happy family and a romantic couple.
 It is the approach used in most studio and social photography.
 It is also used extensively in advertising and marketing when an idea has to be put across.